London Borough of Haringey

 The London Borough of Haringey (/ˈhærɪŋɡeɪ/ HARR-ing-gay, same as Harringay) is a London borough in north London, classified by some definitions as part of Inner London, and by others as part of Outer London.
 It was created in 1965 by the amalgamation of three former boroughs.
 It shares borders with six other London boroughs.
 Clockwise from the north, they are: Enfield, Waltham Forest, Hackney, Islington, Camden, and Barnet.

 Haringey covers an area of more than 11 sqmi.
 Some of the more familiar local landmarks include Alexandra Palace, Bruce Castle, Hornsey Town Hall, Jacksons Lane, Highpoint I and II, and Tottenham Hotspur Football Club.
-Areas such as Highgate, Muswell Hill and Crouch End are among the most prosperous in the country.
+The borough has extreme contrasts: areas in the west, such as Highgate, Muswell Hill and Crouch End are among the most prosperous in the country; in the east of the borough, such as in Tottenham or Wood Green, some wards are classified as being among the most deprived 10% in the country.
 Haringey is also a borough of contrasts geographically.
 From the wooded high ground around Highgate and Muswell Hill, at 426.5 ft, the land falls sharply away to the flat, open low-lying land beside the River Lea in the east.
 The borough includes large areas of green space, which make up more than 25% of its total area.

 History

 Toponymy

 The names Haringey, Harringay and Hornsey in use today are all different variations of the same Old English: Hæringeshege.
 Hæring was a Saxon chief who lived probably in the area around Hornsey.
 Hæringeshege meant Hæring's enclosure and evolved into Haringey, Harringay and Hornsey.

-South-west Haringey with the City in the background, from Alexandra Palace, one of the highest points in London.
+South-west Haringey with Canary Wharf (left) and the City (centre) in the background, from Alexandra Palace, one of the highest points in London.

 In the Last Glacial Maximum, Haringey was at the edge of a huge glacial mass that reached as far south as Muswell Hill.
 There is evidence of both Stone Age and Bronze Age activity.